-As you might know, Dave and I finished the process of buying our first home last month!
-It’s been a whirlwind, to say the least.
+As you might know, Dave and I officially bought our first home!
+It was a whirlwind, to say the least.
 Overall, it’s been a great experience and we’ve learned a ton.
-Hopefully the tips we learned from buying our first home will be helpful for you as well!
+Hopefully, the tips we learned from buying our first home will be helpful for you as well!

 You’re Going to Make Compromises